TuringLang/Turing.jl/docs/src/for-developers/how_turing_implements_abstractmcmc.md

 creates an instance `mod` of the struct `Model`, which corresponds to the observations of a value of `1.5` for `x`, and a value of `2` for `y`.

 This is all handled by DynamicPPL, more specifically [here](https://github.com/TuringLang/DynamicPPL.jl/blob/master/src/model.jl).
-I will return to how models are used to inform sampling algorithms [below]().
-TODO: link
+I will return to how models are used to inform sampling algorithms [below](#assumeobserve).

 ### Algorithms